-Modest Fashion In 2019: What Fall's Runways Suggest About The Future Of Covering Up
+Modest Fashion In 2019: How The Runway Suggests A Future Of Covering Up

 Seemingly, showing skin is always in.
 In the '70s it was miniskirts, there were the baby-tees and low-rise jeans of the early aughts, and more recently, the itty-bitty creations of designers like Jeremy Scott and Hedi Slimane.
 But for Fall 2019's shows in Paris earlier this year, there was a clear shift toward covering up.
 Longer hemlines, hosiery, ruffled high necks, and head-coverings all suggest that the industry is finally coming around to the fact that in the 2019 fashion landscape, a more modest way of dressing can be just as cool.